sidharth3000/McAsh09/README.md

 <img src="https://media.giphy.com/media/zWHvoItO4JWn7pkC4W/source.gif" width="300" align='right'>
 <br/>

-- 🔭 I’m a sophomore at IIITV persuing Computer Science.
+- 🔭 I’m a sophomore at IIITV pursuing Computer Science.
 - 🌱 Nowadays I'm learning Javascript and CSS.
 - 💬 I do competitive programming using Java(Hit me up if you have any questions).
 - ⚡ Fun fact: Other than programming, I love watching anime and playing FPS games.